Parkinson's Law: The Paradox of Plenty

 Mitigating in the closet

-If you go into your closet, and take out a few things, you end up in Zeno’s paradox.
+If you go into your closet and take out a few things, you end up in Zeno’s paradox.
 You’ll continue to take out half the stuff, but you’ll never get there.
-By contrast, the way to clean your closet, is take everything out, and only put back things you absolutely must have.
+In contrast, the way to clean your closet is to take everything out and only put back things you absolutely must have.

 Funny other variants